CommonAccord/Site-Compliance/Doc/FoleyGRS/FCPAPolicy/Sec/Who.md

 2.=[Z/Sec/s6]

-3.0.sec=Bribery also can involve corrupt payments to agents or employees of customers or business partners in order to secure an advantage over competitors.
-This Policy therefore prohibits the payment of bribes – in any amount and at any level – to any private persons, including but not limited to the following:
+3.0.sec=Bribery also can involve corrupt payments to agents or employees of customers or business partners in order to secure an advantage over competitors.  {This_Policy} therefore prohibits the payment of bribes – in any amount and at any level – to any private persons, including but not limited to the following:

 2.1.sec=Employees of companies who are in a position to direct business to ABC;